Mr-NN-2k3/Mr-NN-2k3/README.md

 ### 👨‍💻 About Me

-> “In a world of 0s and 1s, I craft poetry through code.”

 - 🚀 Android | AI | UI/UX | Real-Time Systems
 - 🎯 Currently building **LiveLens** – a live camera app with weather, GPS, and smart overlays
 - 🌱 Exploring TensorFlow Lite, Firebase, and advanced Kotlin